The 'Hide page' button at the bottom left of your screen will quickly take you to Google.

 This can also mean that a child could see more extreme content than they were searching for such as low-calorie restriction rather than generally healthy recipes.

-Content that is harmful to one person, might not be to another, and may depend on how they are feeling in the moment that they see it.
-This means that someone might not always realise when they have viewed something harmful.
+Content that is harmful to one person might not be to another, and may depend on how they are feeling in the moment that they see it.
+This means that a child or young person might not always realise when they have viewed something harmful.

 Children can contact Childline any time to get support themselves.